crashvb/docker-sign-verify/README.md

 A utility that can be used to create and verify embedded signatures in docker images, and verify the integrity of image metadata and layers.

-The goal of this utility is to operate directly on:
+The goal of this utility is to operate directly on Docker Registries (v2).

-* Docker Registries (v2)
-* Docker Repositories (devicemapper, overlay2, aufs)
-* Docker archives (from docker-save)

 ## Features